 The annual Ursid meteor shower always peaks near the time of the December winter solstice.
-In 2015, look for some possible activity starting this weekend.
-But the moon is waxing now, and first quarter moon is tomorrow night (December 18, 2015).
-So the Ursid shower will have to contend with the light of a bright waxing gibbous moon across the weekend and in the days ahead.
+In 2016, look for some possible activity over the next several days.
+But the moon is waning now, and last quarter moon happens on the night of December 20-21.
+So the Ursid shower will have to contend with the light of a the moon during the predawn hours.
 This shower favors the more northerly latitudes in the Northern Hemisphere.
 Even at far northerly latitudes, it’s generally a low-key production, not nearly as exciting as the Quadrantids in early January.
 Not scared off yet?
 Keep reading, and you just might see some meteors.

 The shower was first observed around the turn of the 20th century, when a skywatcher noticed that some meteors seen around this time of year weren’t random in their direction of motion across our sky’s dome, but instead appeared to radiate from near the star Kochab in the bowl of the Little Dipper asterism.